 The Crystal Grotto

-Closed due to damage after flooding.
-Open Sat & Sun with a volunteer steward.
+Closed in the week due to damage after flooding.
+(Open Saturdays & Sundays with a volunteer steward)

-Although our Grotto suffered from damage due to the floods at the end of last year we are attempting to open our main chamber at weekends.
+Although our Grotto suffered from damage due to the floods at the end of last year we are attempting to open our main chamber at busy periods like weekends and school holidays.
 Please kindly note that while every effort has been made to open the Grotto we rely heavily on our fabulous volunteer Grotto stewards to be present to aid these openings.

-Please call in advance of your visit to confirm the Grotto is open.
+Please check this page or call in advance of your visit to confirm the Grotto is open.